 Ferry to Martha’s Vineyard and Nantucket

 No summer in Massachusetts is complete without fried seafood, ice cream and a cruise out on the Atlantic.
 Squeeze in all that summer goodness by taking a ferry from the mainland to the islands of Martha’s Vineyard or Nantucket.
 The Island Queen departs daily in season from Falmouth Harbor to Martha’s Vineyard, while Hy-Line Cruises’ fast ferry out of Hyannis Harbor travel to both the Vineyard and Nantucket, with Inter-Island ferry service as well.
 The Steamship Authority makes daily trips year round between Woods Hole and Martha’s Vineyard, and offers both traditional and fast-ferry service from Hyannis Harbor to Nantucket.
-Freedom Cruise Line is running seasonal ferry service from Harwich to Nantucket.

 Fly to Cape Cod

 While we know flying isn’t the greenest of activities, you can make up for it by walking, biking or swimming your way across Cape Cod once you land.
 Cape Air offers flights connecting Hyannis, Provincetown, Nantucket and Martha's Vineyard to Boston, New Bedford and JFK/NYC (some routes are seasonal).
 And New York to Cape Cod flights are also an option for travelers; JetBlue provides seasonal non-stop service between Hyannis and JFK Airport, with daily flights in season.
-Southern Airways Express also provides seasonal service from Norwood, New Bedford, Providence, RI, Lancaster, PA to Nantucket Island.

 If sustainable living appeals to you as much as car-free travel, our campgrounds are a great option, allowing you to get close to the Cape’s natural beauty without treading on it too heavily.
 Atlantic Oaks (3700 Route 6, Eastham) offers camping sites less than a half-mile from the National Seashore Visitor Center.
 Peters Pond RV Resort (185 Cotuit Road, Sandwich) is a scenic and shady destination for camping overlooking Peters Pond and near bike and hiking trails; amenities include an on-site restaurant, heated outdoor pool and water trampoline.
 Campers Haven (184 Old Wharf Road, Dennisport) is a hidden gem, with its own private swimming beach on Nantucket Sound.
 Coastal Acres (76R Bayberry Ave, Provincetown) is just minutes from the center of Provincetown, but isolated on a quiet cove.
-And Sweetwater Forest (676 Harwich Road, Brewster) is conveniently located on the Mid- Cape within a wooded forest, for cool camping even on the warmest of days.
-And for those who want to kick their camping up a notch, check out AutoCamp Cape Cod (836 Palmer Avenue, Falmouth); luxury tents and airstreams await, and weekly activities at the campsite include yoga, beverage tastings, and music by the campfire.
+Sweetwater Forest (676 Harwich Road, Brewster) is conveniently located on the Mid- Cape within a wooded forest, for cool camping even on the warmest of days.
+For those who want to kick their camping up a notch, check out AutoCamp Cape Cod (836 Palmer Avenue, Falmouth); luxury tents and airstreams await, and weekly activities at the campsite include yoga, beverage tastings, and music by the campfire.